pkhaladzetevuna-lang/Manual-Testing-Portfolio/README.md

 ---

 ### 🌟 Featured: Automation & Logic
 In this portfolio, I emphasize the bridge between Manual and Automation testing.
-My scripts aren't just code; they are built on **Boundary Value Analysis (BVA)** and **Equivalence Partitioning** to ensure maximum test coverage.
+My scripts are built on **Boundary Value Analysis (BVA)** and **Equivalence Partitioning** to ensure maximum test coverage and logic accuracy.

 > "Quality is not an act, it is a habit."